observIQ/opentelemetry-collector-contrib/receiver/varnishreceiver/README.md

 This Varnish Cache receiver will collect metrics for [supported versions](https://varnish-cache.org/releases/) 6.0.10+ - 7.0.2+

-If an unsupported version is used, a warning will occur.
-Refer to [releases](https://github.com/varnishcache/varnish-cache/blob/master/doc/changes.rst) to see if `varnishstat` has changed.
-The `SupportedVersionLatest` can be updated as needed.

 ## Configuration

 The following configuration settings are optional: